 We’re all about making applying as simple as possible.
 That’s why we offer three easy ways to apply to Rollins—none of them require an application fee.

-Our streamlined web application lets you apply to Rollins in just three simple steps.
+Our streamlined transfer application lets you apply to Rollins in just three simple steps.
 Get started today.

 Complete the Common App once and apply to more than 900 colleges and universities, including Rollins.